DrWood89/Movie-Trivia-Game/README.md

    This app is to showcase the ability to work with html, css and jquery to build logic and create a basic well designed and working as intented web app.

+   Below is a deployed link to our working site

 ---